mgsloan/local-branch-cleaner/README.md

 * Probably only works when pushing branches to the same repo

-Run `path-to-this-repo/start.sh` from within a git repository that has a GitHub remote URL to start the server and navigate to `localhost:3000`.
+Run `path-to-this-repo/start.sh` from within a git repository that has a GitHub remote URL to start the server and automatically open in your browser.

 ## Prerequisites